-Authentic Red Chile Sauce made entirely from scratch is a thing of beauty — this classic Mexican enchilada sauce is luxuriously rich, you can’t get anything like this out of a can!
+Authentic Red Chile Sauce made entirely from scratch — this classic Mexican enchilada sauce is luxuriously rich, you can’t get anything like this out of a can!

 Red Chile Sauce is the life-blood of Southwestern cooking